PerryHighCS/CircuitPythonOnline/README.md

 ## 🧠 Why This Project?

-This tool replaces a JavaScript-based Circuit Playground classroom tool and uses CircuitPython directly.
+This tool is a proof-of-concept replacing Code.org's JavaScript/firmata based Circuit Playground tool and uses CircuitPython directly.
 It's designed to support a classroom workflow where:

 - Students write small programs in-browser
 - The code is sent to the CPX and executed